UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Betty_Cooper.md

 some flow charts.
 Now, if it was a simple job (one program only), you’d have between one and three input channels (cards and paper tape) and one or two output channels (punched cards and printer).
-You’d produce an input/output flow chart showing what data was input and what was output, then a detailed flow chart with square boxes for each simple operation and diamond ones for tests with two options—to change direction, also for impossible situations where a STOP may be necessary.
+You’d produce an inputoutput flow chart showing what data was input and what was output, then a detailed flow chart with square boxes for each simple operation and diamond ones for tests with two options—to change direction, also for impossible situations where a STOP may be necessary.
 The flow chart